-Feel free to contact me (fysd@middlebury.edu) if you have questions that this booklet did not answer or that do not get addressed by registration-related emails from the Registrar's Office.
+Feel free to contact me (fysd@middlebury.edu) if you have questions that this booklet did not answer or that cannot wait until the advising consult opportunities in early January or until you meet with your FYS instructor/Pre-Major Advisor in February.
 I look forward to meeting you in the coming months.